fractus-io/keras-tutorial/README.md

 4. Compile Model
 5. Fit Model
 6. Evaluate Model

+Goal of our Neural Network is to predict customer churn for a certain bank i.e. which customer is going to leave the bank service.
+This is a binary classiﬁcation problem (leave a bank as 1 or stay as 0).

 We will use dataset from bank which contains historical behavior of the customer.
 Dataset has 10000 rows with 14 columns.
 The input variables describes bank customer with following attributes: